libre-tube/LibreTube/README.md

 Therefore, the app is using the [Piped API](https://github.com/TeamPiped/Piped), which uses proxies to circumvent Google's data collection and includes some other additional features.

 You can disable the Piped API by selecting "Full Local Mode".
-This way you can get the data directly from the [NewPipe Extractor](https://github.com/TeamNewPipe/NewPipeExtractor).
+This way you can get the data directly (no proxy) from the [NewPipe Extractor](https://github.com/TeamNewPipe/NewPipeExtractor).
 Privacy and account-free video playback, local subscriptions, local playlist are available.

 If you have questions or need help, please make sure to read the [FAQ](https://libre-tube.github.io/#faq) before asking for help at the community channels.
 The [Matrix room](https://matrix.to/#/#LibreTube:matrix.org) is considered as the main communication channel, all other forums or social media accounts are maintained by volunteers from the community but not the developer(s).